 ACB Systems Can Be Applied to a Wide Range of Projects

 As we already established, ACB systems are highly-protective erosion control products, meaning they can be applied in a wide range of projects to prevent soil erosion like:

 - Extreme velocity concentrated flow areas – flumes, channels, waterways

 - Spillways, dam overtopping, and levees

 - Culvert outlets

 - Stormwater control and infiltration

-Though highly effective, ACB and TCB systems are also much more expensive than soft armor TRMs and Hybrid Turf Instant Armor Mats, and usually require heavy machinery for site preparation and block placement.
-Therefore, the use of these products is typically limited to the most severe applications. .
+Keep in mind that even though ACB and TCB systems are highly effective, they are also much more expensive than soft armor TRMs and Hybrid Turf Instant Armor Mats.
+Also, they usually require heavy machinery for site preparation and block placement.
+Therefore, the use of these products is typically limited to the most severe applications.

-Reducing erosion is not only crucial to protecting soil but also key to maintaining the integrity of land and water.
+Reducing erosion is not only crucial to protecting soil but also key to maintaining the integrity of land and water, especially on construction sites.
 Soil erosion is a serious issue that endangers the environment by polluting air and water.
 Simultaneously, this land degrading process has substantial adverse economic consequences.
 Immediate and efficient action needs to be taken to prevent further erosion in order to conserve and protect our soil and water resources.